AngelaRos25/Veggy_Mood/README.md

 # :broccoli: Veggy Mood :avocado:
-In this website you can search different veggy recipes, and in the home page you wil find a "today picks" recipes.
+In this website you can search different veggy recipes

+and in the home page you wil find a "today picks" recipes.

  ## :question: Why?